wangbertha/introductory-algorithms-data-structures/README.md

 # Introductory Algorithms and Data Structures

-My implementation of select introductory data structures in Java and JavaScript.
+My implementation of select introductory data structures and algorithms in Java and JavaScript.

 ```bash
 ├── Java